DariaUtkinaEj/amo-leads-getter/README.md

 4. This and all next commands should be run in / project directory.
 Run migration: php artisan migrate
 5. Run this command to get data from amo api: php artisan update:lead

-// using live-server, open server,pgadmin or adminer you can see database with all tables in your browser.
+// Using OpenServer, PgAdmin or Adminer you can see database with all tables in your web browser.
+OR you should RUN this command to check database: pg_dump -U postgres -W postgres > /path/name.sql .
+Set path and name as you wish.

 * The second way to get the app with docker&docker-compose tools: